yanc0/untrak/README.md

-# kuntrak
+# Untrak
 Find untracked resources in Kubernetes cluster, garbage collect them.

 ## Why?

-When you use `kubectl apply`, `kustomize build` or `helm template` for injecting manifests through you CI/CD pipeline, kubernetes don't know when an object has been deleted.
+When you use `kubectl apply`, `kustomize build` or `helm template` for injecting manifests through you CI/CD pipeline, kubernetes don't know when an object has been deleted from you repo.
 Your resources are now **untracked** from your delivery process and they are still managed by your clusters.

-Untrak is a tool made for find and delete these untracked files in your SCM.
+Untrak is a tool made for finding and deleting these untracked files on your cluster.

 ## How it works?

 ![untrak-schema.png](docs/untrak-schema.png)

-Via a simple config file (`untrak.yaml`), this tool will execute commands that output YAMLs and find resources in your clusters that are not in your SCM anymore.
+Via a simple config file (`untrak.yaml`), this tool will internally execute commands that output YAMLs and find resources in your clusters that are not in your SCM anymore.

 In a GitOps context, this is the tool you always dreamed of.